-Aton Arbisser is the Co-Chair of the Litigation Department of Kaye Scholer’s Los Angeles office and part of the firm’s Antitrust and Product Liability groups.
+Aton Arbisser is the head of the Litigation Department of Kaye Scholer’s Los Angeles office and part of the firm’s Antitrust and Product Liability Groups.

 - Mag Instruments, Inc. v.
 The Coleman Co., 408 Fed.Appx.
 363 (Fed.
 Cir.
 2011) (affirming summary judgment that held that patent was invalid)

 - Centerprise Int’l, Ltd. v.
 Micron Tech., Inc., 538 F.3d 1107 (9th Cir.
 2008) (affirming dismissal of putative class action on behalf of foreign purchasers of allegedly price fixed product).

 - Carter v.
 Novartis Consumer Health, Inc., 582 F. Supp2d 1271(C.D.
 Cal.
 2008) (granting dismissal of putative class action seeking refunds for all sales of children’s cough cold products).

 - In re Dynamic Random Access Memory (DRAM) Antitrust Litigation, 516 F. Supp.
 2d 1072 (N.D.
 Cal.
 2007) (barring indirect purchaser claims by computer purchasers where alleged price fixing was only on component).

 - O’Neill v.
 Novartis Consumer Health, Inc., 147 Cal.
 App.
 4th 1388 (2007) (affirming double defense judgment after trial in product liability case).

 - Kobar v.
 Novartis Corp., 378 F. Supp.
 2d 1166 (D. Ariz.
 2005) (granting partial summary judgment on a punitive damages claim in product liability case).